How do I get started?

 - After the initial verification of your identity is complete, your Payee Details Screen will appear.
 A confirmation message will appear at the top of your screen that says: "Thank you for requesting to receive your bill from VENDOR NAME as an e-bill.
 If you don't receive your first e-bill in 1 to 2 billing cycles, please contact us."

-- Your Payee drop-down screen will indicate "Setting up e-bill" in the E-bill Information section.
+- Your Payee drop-down screen will indicate "Setting up e-bill."

 The length of time for completion varies by the biller.
 Upon final set-up:

-- Your payee will have an "e-bill" icon on the Bill Pay screen.
+- Your payee will indicate "Awaiting e-bill" and have an "e-bill" icon next to.

 What type of failures may I incur when setting up an e-bill?